uasal/uasal.github.io/_posts/2025-08-19-AO_Summer_School.md

 *Josh enjoying first class*

 After a quick flight we landed in LAX to catch another connecting flight to the tech hub of America and the "Heart of Silicon Valley", the San Jose airport.
 In the San Jose airport we enjoyed multiple ad campaigns about AI and how it will improve my work (Will AI push to main?).
 From here we needed to catch a quick 45 minute uber from the airport to the UCSC campus.
 However, once we started driving we ran into immense traffic due to a car accident (Why does San Jose only have one road and so many people?).
 Our uber driver, who spoke no English, bobbed and weaved through traffic trying to get us to campus in a timely manner.
 But alas to no avail we had to tough out the traffic.
 A 45 minute uber slowly and with much agony turned into a 2+ hour trip.
 He pulled out google translate and told us that he was sorry for the inconvenience but hinted that he had an idea to pass the time.
 He whipped out his iPad with lighting speed and placed it on the dash.
 With a slight chuckle and twinkle in his eye he played "Happy Gilmore 2" in English with Spanish subtitles and English narration (which is arguably the only way to watch this movie).
-Time flied and eventually we made it the UCSC campus where we then checked into out dorm rooms.
+Time flew by and eventually we made it the UCSC campus where we then checked into out dorm rooms.

-After checking into our rooms, we met some friends from the Gemini telescope and the University of Victoria.
+After checking into our rooms, we met some friends from the Gemini Observatory and the University of Victoria.
 We decided to travel down to Santa Cruz and explore the city.

 <img src="/assets/AO_Summer_School_Photos_2025/hammock_bar.PNG" alt="Hammock elixer shop" width="800"/>